This Popular Food Might Help Reduce Risk Of Hypertension, Study Finds

 The dietary benefits of potatoes, beyond potassium.

 Potatoes might have a bit of an unfairly negative reputation when it comes to health—they're often passed over for their flashier sweet potato cousin.
 The truth is that classic potatoes can contribute important nutrients like potassium, as well as dietary fiber, vitamin C and B5, and manganese.
-They're also a source of antioxidants like flavonoids, carotenoids, and phenolic acids.
+They're also a source of antioxidants2 like flavonoids, carotenoids, and phenolic acids.

 "Considering Americans fall significantly short in meeting daily potassium intakes, these findings show the importance of promoting, not restricting, whole food good-to-excellent sources of potassium in Americans' diets, like potatoes," Weaver said.